Niels Peter Lemche: Career

 In 1971 Lemche received his undergraduate degree in theology at the University of Copenhagen, starting his long career at that institution.
 From 1972 to 1978 he worked there in various capacity until he was taken on as an associate professor.
 In 1985 he finished his doctorate in theology with a thesis on "Early Israel", a topic which has kept his interest for the last three decades.
-In 1987 Lemche founded the Scandinavian Journal of the Old Testament with Knud Jeppesen, a publication he has been associated with to the present time as chief editor.
+In 1987 Lemche founded the Scandinavian Journal of the Old Testament with Knud Jeppesen, a publication with which he has since been associated as chief editor.
 In 1987 he became Professor of Old Testament exegesis at the Faculty of Theology and served as vice dean of the faculty from 1993 to 1999.

 Scholarly interests

-Lemche is closely identified with the movement known as biblical minimalism, and "has assumed the role of philosophical and methodological spokesperson" for the movement.
+Lemche is closely identified with the movement known as biblical minimalism and "has assumed the role of philosophical and methodological spokesperson" for the movement.

 Charles David Isbell sees Lemche as attempting to dismantle and discredit the "historical-critical" method of Old Testament scholarship.
 Lemche himself writes that the 'so-called "historical-critical" school that created a universe of its own dubbed "ancient Israel" has dominated the last two hundred years of biblical studies.'
 He argues that "ancient Israel" is the product of the Jewish community that was of "the Persian and especially Hellenistic and Roman periods".

 In common with the general trend of modern scholarship, Lemche identifies the Persian and Hellenistic period (5th century to 4th century BCE) as the most appropriate setting in which to seek the composition of the majority of the biblical texts, arguing that this is the single period that best explains the 'mental matrix’ for most Old Testament literature and "probably all of its historiography".